Falcon4real/First-Project---Personal-Portfolio-/README.md

 ## Features:
 ### Site Wide Features:
 #### Navigation
 The website incorporates Bootstrap's responsive navbar component,allowing it to adapt smoothly to different screen sizes, from desktop devices to mobile devices.
 The navbar is divided into right and left bar - which the left bar represent the developer's full name, and the right bar representing links to GitHub, LindkedIn, and Email.
-The primary colour used here was a modern and clean font "Oklab Black." the right navbar are clickable to the developer's handles.
+The primary colour used here was a modern and clean font "Black." the right navbar are clickable to the developer's handles.

 _Full size navigation bar:_
-- Contains developer's full name on the left
+- Contains developer's full name on the middle.
 - Contains links to developer's Github, LinkedIn, and Email accounts.
 <details><summary>click to display</summary>
 <img src="images/NavBar.png" alt="NavBar"></details>